Meet Confirmed Speakers from the European Medicines Agency

 Dr Karen Quigley has a degree in pharmacy from Trinity College Dublin and a postgraduate Masters in Science degree from the same university specialising in the field of controlled drug delivery and rheology.
 She subsequently obtained her PhD from the Faculty of Medicine, University of London.
 Karen joined the EMA 15 years ago working in the areas of mutual recognition, scientific advice, veterinary medicines authorisation and availability of medicines.
 In 2016 she joined the Clinical Data Publication team working on Policy 0070.
 Prior to joining the Agency, she worked at the Council of Europe in Strasbourg and with the Health Products Regulatory Agency in Dublin.

 Elizabeth Scanlan joined the European Medicines Agency in 2016 where she is a Scientific Communication Specialist with a focus on communication of information on safe and effective use of medicines to patients and healthcare professionals.
 Prior to joining EMA, she worked in communication roles in the biotechnology industry and not-for-profit sector.
 Elizabeth holds a PhD in molecular biology from Trinity College Dublin.

 Andrei Spinei, Scientific Administrator

-Andrei Spinei is a Scientific Administrator in the Manufacturing Quality and Supply Chain Integrity service at EMA working on GMP, quality defects and product recalls, sampling and testing and international collaborations on GMP and inspections.
+Andrei Spinei is a Scientific Administrator in the Quality and Safety of Medicines Department at EMA working on GMP, quality defects and product recalls, sampling and testing and international collaborations on GMP and inspections.
 He holds an MSc. in Pharmacy and before joining the European Medicines Agency he has worked for several years in regulatory affairs in the pharmaceutical industry.

 Go back to top